KaronLan/CSE-15L/lab-report-1-week-1.md

-In this lab. we will learn about  how to log into a course specific account on ieng6.
+In this lab. we will learn about  how to log into a course specific account on ieng6.<br/>
 There are six steps that we are going to do during the lab:
-1. We will install VScode (if not already installed) where we can use the terminal.
+1. We will install VScode (if not already installed) where we can use the terminal.<br/>
-  Here is a screenshot of what the VScode should look like when you open it up.
+  Here is a screenshot of what the VScode should look like when you open it up.<br/>
   Open a terminal.

-2. We will remotely connect to a remote server.
+2. We will remotely connect to a remote server.<br/>
-  In the terminal, use `$ ssh cs15lfa22zz@ieng6.ucsd.edu` to connect to a remote server.
+  In the terminal, use `$ ssh cs15lfa22zz@ieng6.ucsd.edu` to connect to a remote server.<br/>
-  (Remember to replace "zz" with the letters in your course-specific account.)
+  (Remember to replace "zz" with the letters in your course-specific account.)<br/>
-  A prompt will appear to ask if you want to `continue connecting (yes/no/[fingerpring])`, and be sure to type in yes.
+  A prompt will appear to ask if you want to `continue connecting (yes/no/[fingerpring])`,<br/>
+  and be sure to type in yes.<br/>
   Then, put in the password when prompted.
-Congratulations, you successfully connects to a remote server.
+Congratulations, you successfully connects<br/>
+  to a remote server.

 3. We will try some command on the server to get an idea of what we can do with it.